gBoole01/simple-atp-crud-php/README.md

    1. `localhost:1080`: mailcatcher

 The `src` code is binded with docker volume so any change on these files are synced with the container.

+## Seed Data

+On the first installation, you can access the mysql container via docker or go to phpmyadmin and run the `initDb.sql` script.
+This will create the players table and add the top 10 players.